gellel/fontstyle/docs/README.rst

 **fontstyle.preserve**

-*removes all formatting from the entire argument string, keeping only the supplied argument references.*
+*removes all formatting from the entire argument string, keeping only the supplied argument references. split format references by non-alpha characters in strings. accepts sequences of strings.*

 .. code-block:: python